Rocco B. Commisso: New York Cosmos

 In January 2017, Commisso purchased a majority ownership stake in the New York Cosmos soccer club and became the club's new chairman.
-As the owner, he has moved the team's games to MCU Park in Coney Island.
+As the owner, he moved the team's games to MCU Park in Coney Island.
 At the time, both the team and its league (the North American Soccer League) were struggling financially, and the move was seen as a sign of support for both.
 At the time, several of the other bids for the team were to shut down the franchise in order to prevent it from remaining a competitive threat in the league.

-In January 2025 during the NASL's antitrust lawsuit against the United States Soccer Federation (USSF) and Major League Soccer (MLS), it was revealed that Commisso had used sockpuppets to attack leaders of both MLS and the USSF where his activity showed that he compared MLS commissioner Don Garber and then USSF president Sunil Gulati to criminals like convicted rapist Harvey Weinstein and Ponzi schemer Bernie Madoff, made threats to commentator Alexi Lalas after he criticised the NASL, and compared the North American closed league model MLS has instead of promotion and relegation to prostitution.
+The North American Soccer League (NASL) filed an antitrust lawsuit against the United States Soccer Federation (USSF) and Major League Soccer (MLS) in 2017 after the USSF declined to renew the NASL’s Division II sanctioning status.
+The league alleged that the USSF, in coordination with MLS, had imposed and enforced sanctioning standards designed to favor MLS and limit competition from rival leagues.
+NASL owners, including Commisso, argued that the federation’s relationship with MLS helped maintain a closed-league structure without promotion and relegation, which they claimed restricted the ability of competing leagues to operate at the highest levels of professional soccer in the United States.
+In February 2025, a federal jury ruled in favor of USSF and MLS, rejecting NASL’s antitrust claims and bringing the case to a close after several years of litigation.
+The NASL announced it was appealing the decision, which will be reviewed by a three-judge panel on the U.S. Court of Appeals for the Second Circuit.

+In July 2025, Commisso sold the rights to the Cosmos name and identity to a USL League One expansion team that was then known as North Jersey Pro Soccer.
+That team was subsequently announced as the third incarnation of the Cosmos, and Commisso joined the ownership of the club as minority owner.

 Fiorentina

 On June 6, 2019, the purchase of Fiorentina by Commisso was formalized giving him recognition for field development.
 The purchase was finalized on June 24, 2019.
 It is believed that Commisso bought Fiorentina for somewhere between $150–200 million.

-Commisso is planning to grow Fiorentina's brand in the US market.
-The club's first venture will see it play in the preseason tournament, the International Champions Cup 2019.

-In the spring of 2020, Commisso led a GoFundMe campaign, Forza e Cuore, to raise over $1 million (€872,000) for hospitals in Florence during the Coronavirus pandemic.

-In Fall of 2023, Rocco B. Commisso Viola Park, a state-of-the-art sports training center hosting the Fiorentina men's, women's, youth teams, opened in Bagno a Ripoli in the outskirts of Florence.
-This new facility was designed by architect Marco Casamonti, and spans over 31 hectares.
+Commisso was planning to grow Fiorentina's brand in the US market.
+The club's first venture was to see it play in the preseason tournament, the International Champions Cup 2019.
+In the spring of 2020, Commisso led a GoFundMe campaign, Forza e Cuore, to raise over $1 million (€872,000) for hospitals in Florence during the coronavirus pandemic.
+In the fall of 2023, Commisso commissioned Viola Park, a state-of-the-art sports training center hosting the Fiorentina men's, women's, and youth teams, opened in Bagno a Ripoli in the outskirts of Florence.
+This new facility was designed by architect Marco Casamonti, and spans over 31 ha.